fines01/XLib/README.md

 ## About

-A books exchange app / library that integrates the Google Books API.
-It lets you track your own library and share books with friends.
+A book exchange app that integrates the Google Books API.
+It allow you to track your own library and share books with friends.
-But let's be honest, it's probably not the most practical and useful application.
-This is one of my first (and probably last) PHP projects, created when I had no idea what I was doing.
+But let's be honest, it's probably not the most practical or useful application.
+This is one of my first (and probably last) PHP projects, created back when I had no idea what I was doing.
 Expect some spaghetti.
 Old, outdated, unmaintained and rough.
 And no, I won’t be finishing it.
 Use at your own risk - or better yet, don't.

 ## About Laravel